mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter0.md

 Use the Azure Code on the handout you were given to get started.

+This concludes the exercise.

 <div class="exercise-end"></div>

+### Creating a Trial Azure Subscription

+> **If you already have an Azure account**
+>
+> If you have an Azure account already, you can skip this section.
+If you have a Visual Studio subscription (formerly known as an MSDN account), you get free Azure dollars every month.
+Check out the next section for activating these benefits.

+There are several ways to get an Azure subscription, such as the free trial subscription, the pay-as-you-go subscription, which has no minimums or commitments and you can cancel any time; Enterprise agreement subscriptions, or you can buy one from a Microsoft retailer.
+In exercise, you'll create a free trial subscription.

 <h4 class="exercise-start">
     <b>Exercise</b>: Create a Free Trial Subscription